 We’ll help you reach the right service fast.
-If you manage a family trust or are handling an estate, the quickest route is the Trust Registration Service on GOV.UK where trustees register, update and close records.
+If you manage a family trust or are handling an estate after someone has died, the quickest route is the Trust Registration Service (TRS) on GOV.UK — where trustees register, update and close trust records.
+Since the 5th Money Laundering Directive, all UK express trusts (including bare trusts) must be registered on the TRS within 90 days of creation, so knowing how to deal with HMRC efficiently is essential.

 We explain simple, practical steps to avoid being bounced between helplines and forms.
-We set out when to use the online register, when a phone call helps, and when post is appropriate.
+We set out when to use the online register, when a phone call helps, and when post is the right approach.

 Our focus is on plain language and clear actions.
 Expect concise checklists and tips to prevent lockouts, repeat calls and slow replies.
-We also outline the difference between routine administration and a data request, which follows stricter rules.
+We also outline the difference between routine trust administration and a formal data request, which follows stricter rules under data protection legislation.

 Key Takeaways

-- Use the Trust Registration Service online for routine updates.
+- Use the Trust Registration Service online for routine updates — it is the fastest route for most trust administration.

-- Keep URN or UTR to hand to avoid delays.
+- Keep your URN or UTR to hand to avoid unnecessary delays.

-- Phone is best for urgent queries; post for formal notices.
+- Phone is best for urgent queries and security changes; post for formal notices and original documents.

-- Protected records limit what can be discussed.
+- Protected records limit what HMRC can discuss and with whom.

-- Prepare details first to reduce repeat calls.
+- Prepare all details before making contact to reduce repeat calls and wasted time.

 Who to contact at HMRC for trusts and estates